ignite your opening chapters

 That way, you get specially targeted feedback exactly where you need it.

-The last thing you want is to find out via a negative review on Amazon or Goodreads.
+The last thing you want is to discover a massive plot hole via a negative review on Amazon or Goodreads.

-Having seen how writers become more confident and inspired with the right support and advice, I know the opening chapters edit is a great way to get feedback on a fairly meaty chunk of your book, without it being a huge endeavour.
+An opening chapters edit is a great way to get feedback on a meaty chunk of your book.

-Also, things you learn about your opening chapters can be applied to later sections of your book.
+Also, you can apply the things you learn about your opening chapters to later sections of your manuscript.

 15,000 words developmentally edited at an affordable price - delivered within 7 days!